dipeshsingh253/saral/content/posts/secure-your-website-with-https.md

 tags = [ "webdevs", "security"]
 +++

 Website security is a top priority in today's digital landscape.
-One fundamental aspect of web security is implementing HTTPS (Hypertext Transfer Protocol Secure) to encrypt data transmitted between your website and its visitors.
-In this blog post, we'll discuss the importance of HTTPS, how to obtain an SSL/TLS certificate, and how to configure it on your web server to secure your website.
+One fundamental aspect of web security is implementing HTTPS (Hypertext Transfer Protocol Secure) to encrypt data transmitted between your website and its visitors.<!--more--> In this blog post, we'll discuss the importance of HTTPS, how to obtain an SSL/TLS certificate, and how to configure it on your web server to secure your website.

 ## The Importance of HTTPS